 "Resentment is the "number one" offender.
-It destroys more food addicts than ANYTHING else.
+It destroys more alcoholics than ANYTHING else.
 From it stem ALL forms of spiritual disease, for we have been not only mentally and physically ill, we have been spiritually sick.
 When the spiritual malady is overcome, we straighten out mentally and physically."

 Please notice the equation in that last sentence, "When the SPIRITUAL malady is overcome, we straighten out mentally and physically."
 It describes the Program and the ONLY three relationships we all have - our relationship with God, our relationship with ourselves, and our relationship with others (which includes the physical world around us).
 In the first three Steps, we get headed in the right direction with our relationship with God.
-In Steps Four through Seven, we get headed in the right direction with our relationship with ourselves.
+In Steps Four through Seven, we get headed in the right direction with our relationship with our relationship with our selves.
 And in Steps Eight and Nine, we get headed in the right direction with our relationship with others.
 Then in Step 10, we deepen and broaden our relationship with ourselves.
-In Step 11, we deepen and broaden our relationship with God.
-And in Step 12, we deepen and broaden our relationship with others.
+In Step 11, we deepen and broaden our relationship with others.
 So the Steps are not some random, fluke process.
-They are a specific, focused and deeply effective set of tools that bring about a transformation or personality change sufficient to bring about recovery from food addiction.
+They are a specific, focused and deeply effective set of tools that bring about a transformation or personality change sufficient to bring about recovery from alcoholism.